-- If you are expected to be released shortly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you you will be given a jail issued jumpsuit.
+- If you are expected to be released shortly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that might help other people that get arrested make it through jail intake?

 Tell Your Story

 When you pay your bail, you will get released from jail.
 Getting discharged may take anywhere from 30 minutes to hours or even all day long.
 In simple terms, the faster you post bail, the quicker you will get let go.
 It also will depend on whether or not you have a cash bond or if a magistrate needs to decide on the amount of bail to be set.
 For lesser charges, you will get booked and released on your own recognizance.
 If you have served a sentence in jail and are given a discharge date, you should plan to get released between 9am and noon.